 Some boiler cover plans will allow you, at an additional cost, to add on extra cover for plumbing, electrics and drains.

 What does boiler-only heating cover provide?

 Boiler-only cover plans will include repairing your boiler if it breaks down, and the controls.
-The plan may include an annual maintenance check and service: if not, then you can add this on as an extra.
+The plan may include an annual oil-fired or gas boiler maintenance check and service: if not, then you can add this on as an extra.
 The plan should cover call-out, parts and labour.